michaldurinik/Health-Monitor-Android-and-Arduino/technical_manual/technicalDocument.md

 - Fix as comfortable around the shoulders
 - Tighten as required the left wristband
 - Flick battery pack switch to On.

-***
-This is a 1 to 2 page section which contains a step by step software installation guide.
-It should include a detailed description of the steps necessary to install the software, a list of all required software, components, versions, hardware, etc.
-***